strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 To run your migrated project you will now need to run `strapi develop` or `npm run develop` to run the project in watch mode (e.g auto reloading on content-type creation).

-To run strapi without watch mode then run `strapi start` or `npm run start`.
+If you haven't run `strapi develop` or `npm run develop` (as above) and would like to run strapi without watch mode then you need to first run `strapi build` or `npm run build` as a first step, and then run `strapi start` or `npm run start`.

 Finally, if you want to run your project in different environments use `NODE_ENV=env npm run start`, eg. `NODE_ENV=production npm run start` or `NODE_ENV=development npm run start`.